- Admission

 Episcopal students have varying academic interests and long-term goals.
 The same student who sings the lead in the school musical may also be a member of the football team.
 A student with a passion for research may also have a heart for poetry and writing.
 These are one of the many benefits of being part of a small school that delivers big success!

-To highlight student success and provide a clear snapshot of the range interests, Episcopal created the Upper School Academic Distinctions program last year.
+To highlight student success and provide a clear snapshot of the range of interests, Episcopal created the Upper School Academic Distinctions program last year.
 “Students are more than just their grades and we want to highlight that,” says Dean of Academics Dr. Sara Fenske.
 Dr. Fenske says the Distinctions program is designed to provide a more complete story regarding an individual student’s secondary school career.

 Upper School students can earn a Level I or Level II Distinction.
 To complete the Distinction, the student must perform well in applicable courses and demonstrate commitment, leadership and a positive contribution beyond classroom work in the area of interest.
 Just a few examples include participating in Mu Alpha Theta for a Math Distinction, serving as a member of the Student Vestry for a Religious Studies Distinction or participating in a community theater production for an Arts Distinction.